 #4: E-Commerce and Direct-to-Consumer Sales Are Reshaping the Toy Market

-The dominance of traditional retail in toy sales is waning, with platforms like Amazon, Shopify, and niche e-commerce sites driving significant growth.
-Social media and influencer marketing have become powerful tools for building brand awareness and reaching consumers directly.
-For SMBs, this shift presents an opportunity to scale globally by embracing direct-to-consumer (DTC) sales online.
+The dominance of traditional retail in toy sales is no longer the only path to growth.
+Platforms like Amazon, Shopify, and niche e-commerce sites continue to give smaller toy companies ways to reach customers directly.
+Social media and influencer marketing have become powerful tools for building brand awareness and reaching consumers with lower early distribution barriers.

 E-commerce allows smaller toy companies to bypass traditional retail gatekeepers and connect directly with their target audience.
 By optimizing their digital presence and leveraging social media platforms, SMBs can build a strong online brand and drive sales.
 The ability to reach consumers through multiple digital channels also provides valuable insights into consumer behavior and preferences, enabling SMBs to tailor their offerings accordingly.